 PHOENICIANS IN BRAZIL

-A study researched, translated and presented by kind courtesy
+A study researched, translated and presented by the kind

 Mr. Christian da C. Karam, Student of Archaeology, Porto Alegre, Brazil